 #2 Insulin resistance and diabetes

-Sweets increase the body’s requirement of insulin – which converts sugar into energy.
+Sweets increase the body’s requirement for insulin – which converts sugar into energy.
 When sugar levels are high for long periods of duration, the body loses its sensitivity to the hormone, allowing glucose to build up in the blood.
 This is known as insulin resistance.
-Symptoms of insulin resistance include tiredness, hunger and high blood pressure.
+Symptoms of insulin resistance include tiredness, hunger, and high blood pressure.
 Over time, it reduces the amount of brain-derived neurotrophic factor (BDNF), a chemical that is often low in pre-diabetics and diabetics.

 Related read- Why You Should Treat Cavities ASAP